nishokvg/saama/README.md

 ## Docker file to install any flask-based application

-   1) Test the flask app with out docker `python demo.py`
+   1) Test the flask app with out docker
+          ```cd docker and run python demo.py ```
-   2) Creating a docker image of the project and How to run it Build the Docker image
+   3) Creating a docker image of the project and How to run it
+        Build the Docker image

         ``` sudo docker build --tag flask-docker-demo-app . ```